cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 ## Header Parameters

 Additional header parameters can reveal information about the transparency service or its log entries.
-A privacy analysis MUST be performed for all mandatory fields in profiles based on this specification.
+The receipt producer MUST perform a privacy analysis for all mandatory fields in profiles based on this specification.

 # Security Considerations